 The pay policy statement sets out the authority’s policies for council staff for the financial year relating to:

 - the remuneration of the lowest-paid employees

 - the relationship between the remuneration of chief officers and employees who are not chief officers.

-Remuneration for the purposes of this statement includes three elements:
+Remuneration for the purposes of this statement includes the following elements:

 - basic salary